 Open day / offer holder day FAQs

-Here are a number of questions frequently asked by visitors planning to attend our open days / offer holder days.
+Here are a number of questions frequently asked by visitors planning to attend our on campus open days / offer holder days.
+Due to the current situation, many of our events have moved online, please check the relevant event page for more information.

 Before you have made your final shortlist of institutions, prospective students are encouraged to attend our open days which are held in June, August, October and November.
 The offer holder day events, held in February, March and April, are intended for applicants who have received an offer for a place at Keele.